bloom-lmh/awe-axios/docs/en/最佳实践/Encapsulation Decorator.md

 console.log(data);
 ```

 Doesn't this look quite messy?
-To solve this problem, `axios-plus` allows encapsulating custom decorators.
+To solve this problem, `awe-axios` allows encapsulating custom decorators.
 For example:

 ```ts {1-17,20-22}
 /**